ankschoubey/old-blog/_posts/2022-11-13-v1-plugin-architecture.md

 Disclaimer: I haven't developed an extremely complete plugin architecture myself.
 What I have developed is a plugin architecture which is robust enough.
 There are too many points to the discussion.
 These are all my thoughts.

-## Identify places in your application which you want to provide as plugin.
+## Identify places in your application which you want to provide as plugin

 ![](/images/v1-plugin-architecture/1_identify_where_to_put_plugin.png)